-In Kansas you must fill out two separate forms to have a complete Advance Directive.
-The first form is a Living Will Declaration and the second is a "Durable Power Of Attorney For Healthcare Decisions" (a.k.a.
+In Kansas, you must complete two additional forms in order to have a valid Advance Directive.
+The first is a Declaration of Living Will, while the second is a "Durable Power of Attorney for Healthcare Decisions" (a.k.a.
 Health Care Proxy).

-Required Information for the Advance Directive: Your signature must be Notarized OR two (2) witnesses must sign your KS Living Will and Durable Power of Attorney for Healthcare Decisions for them to be considered valid.
-Witnesses CAN NOT be your agent, relative or beneficiary.
+Information Required for the Advance Directive: To be deemed legitimate, your signature must be notarized OR two (2) witnesses must sign your KS Living Will and Durable Power of Attorney for Healthcare Decisions.
+Your agent, relative, or beneficiary CANNOT serve as your witness.

 Death With Dignity Legislation (a.k.a.
 Aid-In-Dying or Physician-Assisted Death) House Bill 2068 titled “Kansas Death with Dignity Act” was referred to Health and Human Services in January 2013.
 It has yet to pass.